juribeparada/MMDVM_HS/BUILD.md

 - make bl: it builds a firmware with USB bootloader support.

-- make zumspot-pi: upload the firmware to a ZUMSpot RPi version (using internal RPi serial port)
+- make zumspot-pi: upload the firmware to a ZUMspot RPi version (using internal RPi serial port)

 - make dfu [devser=/dev/ttyXXX]: upload firmware using USB bootloader. "devser" is optional, and it corresponds to the USB serial port device name.
 This option permits to perform a reset to enter to booloader mode (DFU).
-If you don't use "devser", you have to press the reset button of the ZUMSpot just before using this command.
+If you don't use "devser", you have to press the reset button of the ZUMspot just before using this command.

 - make serial devser=/dev/ttyXXX: upload standard firmware using serial port bootloader method.